kdr1080k/faith_auto/docs/design/README.md

-# FlexCar Design System
+# Faith Auto Design System

 ## Overview

-The FlexCar design system provides a comprehensive set of guidelines, components, and tools to ensure consistency and quality across all digital products.
+The Faith Auto design system provides a comprehensive set of guidelines, components, and tools to ensure consistency and quality across all digital products.

 ## Brand Identity

 ### Logo

-The FlexCar logo represents flexibility, mobility, and innovation.
+The Faith Auto logo represents flexibility, mobility, and innovation.
 It should be used consistently across all platforms.

 #### Usage Guidelines
 - Maintain clear space around the logo